fishjoe/hello-world/README.md

 This repository is a work following the Github tutorial.
 If you are invited to join this reporisory as practice, you may find out more about this tutorial in [this link](https://docs.github.com/en/get-started/quickstart/hello-world).

+[This video](https://www.youtube.com/watch?v=NcoBAfJ6l2Q&t=1021s) from CS50 is also a good tutoril for git/github.